Nursing A.A.S. Admissions Information

 The Registered Nursing Program is a two year, four-semester program.
 There is one nursing course offered in each of the four semesters.
-All nursing courses are offered on the WCC Main Campus.
+All nursing courses are offered on the WCC Valhalla Campus.
 Nursing courses from other institutions are not transferable to the WCC program.
-All prerequisite and general education courses must have a final grade of C or higher.
+All prerequisite and general education courses must have a final grade of C , EXCEPT FOR ANATOMY AND PHYSIOLOGY WHICH IF TAKEN OR BEING TRANSFERRED MUST HAVE A GRADE OF C+ or higher.
 Nursing courses must have a final grade of C+ or higher.
 Only candidates selected to the college’s Registered Nursing Program can enroll in nursing courses.
-Candidates should also review on the website the Essential Functions for Admission and Continuance in the nursing program in order to evaluate their own abilities to be successful.
+Candidates should review the website for Essential Functions for Admission and Continuance in the nursing program to evaluate their own abilities to be successful.

 Prior to applying to take the TEAS Exam, all candidates must complete the following prerequisites:

-- High school or college-level Biology (Principles of Biological Science 101 or Human
+- High School or College level Biology (Principles Biological Science 101 or Human Biology 103)

-A candidate who has not completed biology and/or chemistry from high school must complete these courses at the college level.
-A candidate cannot take the TEAS Exam during the same semester in which they are enrolled in either college-level biology or chemistry.
+A candidate who has not completed Biology or Chemistry from high school, such courses must be completed on the college level.
+A candidate cannot take the TEAS Exam during the same semester in which they are enrolled in either college level Biology or Chemistry.

 Application Deadline and Transcripts

-All Non-Westchester Community College students who wish to apply to the Registered Nursing Program must first complete a WCC application by a date to be determined.
+All Non-Westchester Community College students who wish to apply to the Registered Nursing Program must first complete a WCC application.
 Students must apply to the Liberal Arts Math/Science Curriculum, not the Registered Nursing Curriculum.
 You are not considered a Nursing student until you are accepted in the program.

 Placement testing is required of all new students in the subjects of English and Math unless the student has transfer college credit with a grade of C or higher, or is exempted from the Placement Test based on SAT/ACT Scores or AP credit for either English or Math, or both.
 All applicants must be a high school graduate or a GED Certificate holder, or in their last year of high school with a graduation date prior to the entrance in to the nursing program.